Faustine Bollaert: Television career

 In September 2014, she co-hosted with Guillaume Pley a new talent show titled Rising Star on M6.
 It lasted less than the planned 16 weeks because of a low viewership.

 She arrived on France 2 to present since 28 August 2017 the early afternoon daily testimonial program Ça commence aujourd'hui.
 Since 2 September 2019, she presents a spin-off program in the morning titled Ça commence aujourd'hui, des nouvelles de nos invités.

-In December 2017, she participated at the presentation of the 31th edition of the Téléthon with Bruno Guillon and the spokesperson Zazie on France 5.
+In December 2017, she participated at the presentation of the 31st edition of the Téléthon with Bruno Guillon and the spokesperson Zazie on France 5.
 She then presented the Christmas program Mon joyeux Noël on France 4 at the first part of the evening.

 In July 2018, she presents at the first part of the evening À table !
 Mangez sain, dépensez moins on France 2 with Yves Camdeborde, a nutrition program about the food habits of French people that also gives dietetic and practical advices.

 Since September 2018, she presents on France 4 the program Il était une fois in company of columnists.
 On every episode, she talks about a year with a guest.

-Since 18 October 2019, she presents on primetime on France 3 the program La boîte à secrets, where se receives three guests who confide their biggest professional and personal secrets.
+Since 18 October 2019, she presents on primetime on France 3 the program La boîte à secrets, where she receives three guests who confide their biggest professional and personal secrets.

 Personal life

 She is married to the French writer Maxime Chattam.
-They have on daughter and one son.
+They have a daughter and a son.